 Small business email marketing is a great way to reach and build relationships with their customers and leads.
 But don’t just take our word for it.

 According to eMarketer, 80% of SMB retail professionals report that email marketing is the best marketing tactic for driving customer acquisition and retention.
 And the results are similar for small businesses in the B2B market.
 In fact, one B2B survey shows that email is the 3rd most influential source of information for B2B audiences, following colleague recommendations and industry-specific thought leaders.
+Based on the “2019 State of Conversational Marketing” report, it shows that one third of companies state that they have sent more marketing emails to their consumers last year.
+Why, you may ask?
+Because it was effective.
+Survey says that it was 33% higher compared to other channels such as social media, customer chatbots and live chats among others.

-If you want to take advantage of the opportunities that small business email marketing can provide, you’ll need to focus on the strategies and tactics that are proven to drive sales.
+So if you want to take advantage of the opportunities that small business email marketing can provide, you’ll need to focus on the strategies and tactics that are proven to drive sales.
 Below, we’ll dive into a few different aspects of small business email marketing and provide helpful tips along the way for strategy, implementation, and optimization.

 Developing a Small Business Email Marketing Strategy